 School drop-offs and pick-ups

-Your child is likely to feel more secure if you’re on time to pick him up after school.
+Your child is likely to feel more secure if you’re on time to pick them up after school and you have a regular meeting spot.
 And if you’re early for pick-up, it gives you a chance to meet other parents, and makes organising playdates easier.

-Make sure your child has a hat in his bag.
+Make sure your child has a hat in their bag.
 Hats are compulsory in most schools for at least the first and last term each year, and all year round in many schools.

 School lunches and snacks

-A healthy lunch and snack helps your child stay alert and meets her energy needs during the day.
+A healthy lunch and snack meets your child’s energy needs and helps them stay alert during the day.
 Many schools have healthy eating policies, so it’s a good idea to check your school’s policy.